bartificer/programming-by-stealth/docs/pbs83.md

 The currencies are all represented using their [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217) currency codes.
 You’ll find [a full list of all codes here](https://www.xe.com/de/iso4217.php).

-Although the web service defaults to showing rates relative to the Euro (`base = "EUR"`), it can show the rates relative to any supported currency by passing the three letter code for the desired currency as an HTTP query parameter named base, e.g., the URL `https://api.exchangeratesapi.io/latest?base=USD` gives the rates relative to the US dollar.
+Although the web service defaults to showing rates relative to the Euro (`base = "EUR"`), it can show the rates relative to any supported currency by passing the three letter code for the desired currency as an HTTP query parameter named `base`.
+For example, the URL `https://api.exchangeratesapi.io/latest?base=USD` gives the rates relative to the US dollar.

 Using this web service, create a collection of Cards showing the exchange rate relative to a collection of currencies of your choosing against another collection of currencies of your choosing.
 You should show at least three cards, and each card should show at least 5 rates.

-You should use a Mustache template to build your cards, and that template as well as the currency information should be fetched using AJAX.
+You should use a Mustache template to build your cards.
+That template, as well as the currency information, should be fetched using AJAX.

 ## Final Thoughts

 We’ve now finished our exploration of Bootstrap 4.
 We’ve not covered even nearly everything, but we have looked at a broad range of the highlights.
 We’ve learned that Bootstrap can be conceptually divided into four aspects — layout, styling of existing HTML elements, custom components, and utilities.
-We’ve explored a representative sample of each of these aspects, and have hopefully I’ve imparted enough knowledge to empower you to research the rest independently as and when needed.
+We’ve explored a representative sample of each of these aspects.
+We have hopefully imparted enough knowledge to empower you to research the rest independently as and when needed.

 The next thing we need to do is circle back to some recent enhancements to the core JavaScript language.
-That will then end our first pass at JavaScript, leaving us ready to embark on an entire new chapter within this ever expanding series.
+That will end our first pass at JavaScript, leaving us ready to embark on an entire new chapter within this ever-expanding series.